 Hoya is one of the most respected filter brands, and if you can afford it, go for one of its ‘HMC’ Multi-Coated models for better quality.
 See left for prices of Hoya Circular polarizers.

 Polarizing filters are quite thick and can sometimes darken the corners of ultra wide angle lenses.
-To avoid this, buy a thinner polarizing filter.Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+To avoid this, buy a thinner polarizing filter.Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!